lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Description:**  Technological learning curve.
 The project is based on knowledge and technological skills the team will get during the semester.
 The learning curve might not be as expected, resulting in a potential lack of important knowledge.
 **Probability:**  3
-Due to the limited time frame and other academic deadlines [ risk number for academic deadlines ], team members might be otherwise occupied, and therefore not gain required knowledge as expected.
+Due to the limited time frame and other academic deadlines [ \ref{risk:academic-deadlines} ], team members might be otherwise occupied, and therefore not gain required knowledge as expected.
 Furthermore, other academic deadlines can cause team members to prioritize mandatory assignments, which can affect the quality of the knowledge gained, as well as steepen the learning curve.
 The team consists of eight people, which all contribute to the project.
 Not all team members need to know everything.
 The collective knowledge of the team can affect the project.
 The probability that no team member acquired the necessary knowledge, or have time to research the subject is low however.
 **Consequence:**  4
 Lack of knowledge can cause severe delays, since time will then be used to gain the knowledge required to accomplish a task.
 The quality of the final product can be affected as well.
 **Risk Score:**  12
-**Mitigation Strategy:**  Lack of time due to <!--academic deadlines --> cannot be prevented.
+**Mitigation Strategy:**  Lack of time due to academic deadlines [\ref{risk:academic-deadlines}] cannot be prevented.
 However, the team can minimize the issue by different project management strategies, allowing a small group of team members to research subjects.
 The best way to prevent the issue is to treat research as tasks to do for the project.
 This is implemented on the project board on GitHub. <!-- Omformuler og/eller henvis til metode og proces afsnit -->
 **Contingency Plan:**

 \refstepcounter{risk}\label{risk:sw-skills}